HMS Falmouth (F113)

-HMS Falmouth was a Rothesay-class, or "Improved Type 12", anti-submarine frigate built for the Royal Navy during the 1950s.
+HMS Falmouth was a Rothesay-class, or "Type 12M (Modified)", anti-submarine frigate built for the Royal Navy during the 1950s.
 She took part in the Third Cod War in 1976, ramming the Icelandic gunboat V/s Týr.
 Both ships suffered extensive damage.

 Description

 Falmouth displaced 2150 LT at normal load and 2560 LT at deep load.
 The ship had an overall length of 370 ft, a beam of 41 ft and a draught of 17 ft at deep load.
 She was powered by a pair of geared steam turbines, each driving one shaft, which developed a total of 30000 shp and gave a maximum speed of 29 kn.
 Steam for the turbines was provided by a pair of Babcock & Wilcox boilers.
 Falmouth had a range of 4500 nmi at 12 kn.
 The ship's complement was 200–35 officers and ratings.

 The ship mounted a pair of 4.5-inch (114 mm) Mk 6 guns in a single twin-gun turret forward.
 Her secondary armament consisted of a twin-gun STAAG mount for the Bofors 40 mm anti-aircraft gun aft.
 Falmouth mounted two triple-barrelled mounts for the Limbo anti-submarine mortar.
 The ship carried eight fixed torpedo tubes and two twin-tube rotating mounts for 21 in torpedoes.
 The Rothesay-class ships were equipped with a Type 170 sonar for the Limbo as well as a general-purpose Type 174 sonar.
 They were fitted with a Type 293Q target-indication radar and a Type 277Q surface-search radar.